 A long time passed between the day I started blogging and the moment I created my Goodreads account at the beginning of the year.
 I wish it hadn’t taken me so long to finally decide to set it up, though, because I’ve been finding it quite useful.
 Besides being a good tool to keep track of the books that I own but haven’t read yet (previously I only used a spreadsheet to list the books that I had read), it also made me realise that some of the books I really liked haven’t been read by that many people.

-Some of the books that I really cherish have less than two thousand ratings on Goodreads.
+Some of the books that I cherish have fewer than two thousand ratings on Goodreads.
 So, in comparison with other books, they are not particularly popular.
-Nevertheless, they are still really worth reading.
+Nevertheless, they are still worth reading.
 These are the five that I wish more people would read:

 Vinte e Zinco by Mia Couto

 Written by the Mozambican author Mia Couto, Vinte e Zinco takes place during the last days before the Carnation Revolution in 1974.
-The main character of this novella is Lourenço, an inspector of the Political Police (PIDE) in the then Portuguese colony of Mozambique.
-His cruelty is well-known, but that doesn’t prevent his aunt from expressing feminist views and mingling with the natives.
+The main character in this novella is Lourenço, an inspector of the Political Police (PIDE) in the then Portuguese colony of Mozambique.
+His cruelty is well-known, but that doesn’t prevent his aunt from expressing feminist views and mingling with black people.